 Have you found yourself constantly slapping mosquitoes while sitting outside this year, or having to spray yourself repeatedly with insect repellent?
-Avoid using sprays with chemicals like DEET by growing plants that are not only helpful in controlling these pests naturally, but are beautiful and easy to manage.
-The plants below can be grown in your home or garden.
+Avoid using sprays with chemicals like DEET by growing plants that are not only helpful in controlling these pests naturally but are beautiful and easy to manage.
+The plants below can grow in your home or garden.

 1. Citronella – This plant has a strong smell, which helps mask you from mosquitoes.
 It is a common substance in repellents.
 The plant itself is more effective than candles or torches because its smell is stronger.

 This helpful flora is a perennial and can grow into a grassy, bush-like plant up to five or six feet.
 It does better in pots if you live in an area where you get frost.
 It may need to come inside for the winter.
 Citronella is a low-maintenance plant and does well in full sun with well-draining soil.

 2. Horsemint – Here is another plant with a strong smell.
 It is also known as bee balm or lemon balm.
 It is a fast-growing perennial with a tolerance for shade and is resistant to drought.